Skip to main content

 More recent versions of Python (on specific operating systems) prevent users installating a PyPI package (such as Skyfield, SFalmanac, numpy, Pandas) in the Python system-wide area.
 The error message is “This environment is externally managed” and this is intended to avoid a conflict between the distribution’s package manager and Python package management tools as defined in the PEP-668 documentation.

 The intention is to persuade users to install PyPI packages in a virtual environment instead, which functions very well.
 The downside: a virtual environment is typically created in a project folder, so you may require several vitrual environments.
-However it is NOT wise to “break the rules” and force package installation in the Python system-wide area.
+It is NOT wise to “break the rules” and force package installation in the Python system-wide area.

 To assist users new to virtual environments, I have provided an Installation guide for Linux.
 (Package installation for MacOS is in principle the same.)